The ALS & Neuromuscular Center

 At the UCI Health ALS & Neuromuscular Center, our dedicated specialists provide complete, personalized care to patients with neuromuscular disorders, including muscular dystrophy, Lou Gehrig's disease, myopathies and myasthenia gravis.

-Complex neuromuscular conditions affect more than one million people in the United States, about 40 percent of them under age 18.
+Complex neuromuscular conditions affect more than one million people in the United States, about 40% of them under age 18.

 UCI Health clinical neurologists and neurosciences researchers work side-by-side to diagnose these progressive diseases and to provide our patients with innovative and comprehensive treatments.

-Working at UC Ivine Medical Center, Orange County's only university hospital, we have the most up-to-date testing methods and leading-edge treatments in the region.
+Working at UCI Medical Center, Orange County's only academic medical center, we have the most up-to-date testing methods and leading-edge treatments in the region.
 We also have access to the most current clinical trials for neuromuscular diseases.

 The multidisciplinary team at the UCI Health ALS & Neuromuscular Center diagnoses and treats all neuromuscular diseases, including:

 - Amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease)